DFKI-NLP/thermostat/README.md

 Thermostat datasets always consist of three basic coordinates: Dataset, Model, Explainer.

-At the moment, Thermostat is only available via this repository (it will be published to Hugging Face soon).

-Clone this repo and then from the root directory, you can use the Thermostat dataset like this:
+Clone this repo and then from its root directory, you can use it like this:

 ```python
 import thermostat